In 2013 the council worked with local communities, through a series of workshops, to agree on a vision for the area:

 Beddington suffers from poor ‘permeability’ – it is difficult, whether on foot, bike or in a vehicle, to travel through the area.
 This is a particular issue when travelling east-west.

 The ‘Routes and Places’ project, which will link closely to the ‘Beddington North TfL Major Scheme’.
 It will enhance walking, cycling and vehicle access into and through the area.
 Along the way it will identify projects to make an environment which is pleasant as well as accessible.

 Enhancing Beddington Village and the 20mph Speed Limit

-The council has prepared a draft Character Appraisal for Beddington Village Conservation Area.
-It is also working with designers, We Made That, to identify interventions to strengthen the attractiveness and character of the Village area.
-You can view the current draft proposal for the Beddington Village Enhancement Project here.
+The council has prepared a Character Appraisal for Beddington Village Conservation Area and it was approved by the Council in June 2018.
+The Council worked with designers, We Made That, Beddington North Neighbourhood Forum to identify interventions to strengthen the attractiveness and character of the Village area.
+The proposed scheme will be implemented as part of the Beddington North TfL Major Scheme.

 Beddington Park and The Grange Heritage Lottery Fund Project

 In 2014 the council was successful in securing development funding from the Heritage Lottery & Big Lottery Funds to restore, conserve and enhance Beddington Park.

 This is a community-led project in which the local community was encouraged to get involved and make decisions about what they wanted to see in the Park.